Dublin Bus Tours 2019

-To unlock the full range of things to see and do in Dublin it's a good idea to book the City Sightseeing Dublin open-top bus tour.
-This hop-on hop-off tour has two routes which encompass the bulk of Dublin's top landmarks and attractions.
+To unlock the full range of things to see and do in Dublin it's a good idea to book the Big Bus Dublin open-top bus tour.
+This hop-on hop-off service has two routes which encompass the bulk of Dublin's top landmarks and attractions.
 On the main east-west route you can visit iconic spots such as Trinity College, the Guinness Storehouse and Kilmainham Gaol.

-The blue 'DNA' route extends north of the city in the direction of Glasnevin Cemetery and Croke Park Stadium.
-In addition to travel by day City Sightseeing Dublin also have a night tour, a return airport shuttle combo, and day tours of Malahide Castle and County Wicklow (see below).
+The blue route extends north of the city in the direction of Glasnevin Cemetery and Croke Park Stadium.
+In addition to travel by day Big Bus Dublin also operate a night tour (see below).

 - Pricing: Adults from €19.80.

 2) 'See Dublin By Night' Bus Tour:

 The popular Dublin Night Bus Tour is a nightlife experience in of itself.
 Not only will you see the sights after dark, but you can join in a traditional sing-along, hear live music, and toast a complimentary shot of Irish whiskey.
 It's the perfect prelude to a night on the town.

 - Pricing: Adults from €15.00.